 Converting the angular velocity to RPM, we can define the maximum rotational speed rpmmax_index

-If a gearbox is used, the gearbox ratio, i, can then be used to define the maximum motor speed.
+If a gearbox is used, the gearbox ratio, i, can be used to define the maximum motor speed.

 rpmmotor_max = rpmmax_index * i.